SanaaJamil/RoboticArm/README.md

 # RoboticArm
-this file is a controller for robortic arm using css, html, php, myPhpAdmin server
+this file is a robortic arm controller using css, html, php, myPhpAdmin server. the starting point is from "index.php" page which is the main page...